canmom/canmom.github.io/fiction/summoning.md

 The actor reaches out, and places his hand on mine.
 "I do not pretend to understand magic, but give him---" (sigh) "---time.
 If he---" (sigh) "---has a woman's soul, he, or she, is among friends.
 But too much pressure---"

 Oh, to be lectured on such matters by a baby thespian!
 "Yes.
 Thank you."
 I turn back to you.
 "Please, let us start on a different foot.
 Alas, I am no God, to strike down this tower.
-If we are to destroy your master, we do so as one being."
+If we are to accomplish anything, it must be as one being."

 You cast your eyes down at the no-doubt throbbing wound, blood soaking the insides of your legs and dribbling from your thighs onto the floor.
 You've lost a lot.
 You must be hardly thinking.
 "Oh!
 So you ask to return..."
 You look crestfallen.
 "I would have a penis again.
 Even here, even here I fail..."